 All charities try to be as efficient as possible, but there are some things they need to spend money on.

-People often talk about money going to the front line, and charities want to make sure that they make the biggest difference possible with every pound they spend.
-But it’s not really possible to work out a proportion that goes ‘to the front line’ though, because you can’t distinguish the front line from the things that are needed to support it.
+People often talk about money ‘going to the front line’, and charities want to make sure that they make the biggest difference possible with every pound they spend.
+But it’s not really possible to work out a proportion that goes ‘to the front line’, because you can’t distinguish the front line from the things that are needed to support it.

-If an international development charity delivers a package of emergency relief like food and shelter to a country following a natural disaster, most people would agree that the money it spent on those things is going to the front line.
+For example, if an international development charity delivers emergency relief to a country following a natural disaster, most people would agree that the money it spent on those things is going to the front line.

 It can be a false economy for a charity to skimp on some of the ‘back office’ it needs to get things done properly.
-No charity wants to spend more than it has to on computers, for example, but if its IT systems aren’t up to the job, it could lead to inefficiencies and lost time.
+No charity wants to spend more than it has to on computers for example, but poor IT systems could lead to inefficiencies and lost time.

 Charities are very conscious of needing to spend money as carefully as possible.
 They make every effort to get good deals on what they buy, and not to spend more than they have to.
 Trustees and managers are always juggling what money to spend now and what to invest to ensure the charity can run efficiently and effectively in future.